mapuya19/mapuya19.github.io/about.md

 A student at NYU, studying ComputeR Science and minoring in Game Design.

-A native Pittsburgher, before moving to Little Rock Arkansas.
+A native Pittsburgher, before moving to Little Rock, Arkansas.

 A developer with experience in JavaScript (ES6), React, Express, Java, Python, C, and more.